MobSF/docs/dynamic_analyzer_docker.md

 **GApps on AVD (Optional)**

-If you need GApps, download the appropriate package from <https://opengapps.org/>.
+If you need Google Playstore, download the appropriate package from <https://opengapps.org/>.
 Run the `start_avd` script with path to the GApps zip file.
 This is currently not supported in Windows.
 You will have to manually do the necessary steps.

 ```bash